-The remaining three implications of the hinterland hypothesis have to do with how other elements of U.S. geography - political border changes, increasing total U.S. population and international trade - shaped U.S. growth and city formation.
-To evaluate these implications one by one, I conduct three further counterfactuals.
-In the first one, I evaluate the role of changes in U.S. political borders.
-In the second one, I assess how the eight-fold increase in total U.S. population affected city formation and growth.
-In the third counterfactual, I quantify the effect of international trade on cities and growth.
+The remaining two implications of the hinterland hypothesis have to do with how other elements of U.S. geography - political border changes and international trade - shaped U.S. growth and city formation.
+To evaluate each of these two implications, I conduct two further counterfactuals in this section.